 Give your kids the legacy of financial education and good money habits.
 Talk to them about practical money management.
-Go over family budget, what things cost and explain to them how you rationalise purchasing decisions.
+Go over the family money plan, what things cost and explain to them how you rationalize purchasing decisions.

 Set them up a savings account (or savings jar) for them to manage themselves.
 As they get older include financial gifts at birthdays and Christmas to teach them about money.

 A kid who’s smart with money grows into an adult who’s smart with money.
 With or without your financial input, they’ll be able to build their own wealth and financially secure lives.
 Recently I was given the incredible privilege of teaching a young 16-year-old lady how to manage her money and grow her wealth.
 Her parents gifted her a financial education, and that is a gift that will be worth a whole lot more than any material items she could have asked for.
 I can’t wait to watch her progress.